junqingzou/fw-nrfconnect-nrf/applications/serial_lte_modem/doc/SOCKET_AT_commands.rst

 Resolve hostname #XGETADDRINFO
 ==============================

-The ``#XGETADDRINFO`` command allows to resolve hostnames to IPv4 and/or IPv6 addresses.
+The ``#XGETADDRINFO`` command allows you to resolve hostnames to IPv4 and IPv6 addresses.

 Set command
 -----------

-The set command allows to resolve hostnames to IPv4 and/or IPv6 addresses.
+The set command allows you to resolve hostnames to IPv4 and IPv6 addresses.

 Syntax
 ~~~~~~